sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

 Inline comments in the text are removed from the output by::

-        Unix/DOS> doconce format LaTeX mydoc.do.txt remove_inline_comments
+        Terminal> doconce format LaTeX mydoc remove_inline_comments

-One can also remove such comments from the original Doconce file by running a helper script in the ``bin`` folder of the Doconce source code::
+One can also remove such comments from the original Doconce file by running source code::

-        Unix/DOS> doconce remove_inline_comments mydoc.do.txt
+        Terminal> doconce remove_inline_comments mydoc

-This action is convenient when a Doconce document reaches its final form.
+This action is convenient when a Doconce document reaches its final form and comments by different authors should be removed.

 HTML